-Strengths Weaknesses Op portunities Threats A. opportunities the because it didn Н. the areas in wh nich the agency falls petitors resources I. state and feder ral regulations that
+Strengths engths Weaknesses es Threats A. opportunities the agency missed because it didn't have the right s in which the agency falls its competitors S resources I. state and d federal regulations that

 - B. the agency's unique resources - C. new technology or upgrades that could benefit the agency - D. the agency's assets - E. a change in an insurance company's goals that affect the agency - F. new training that would benefit employees - G. the areas in which the agency outcompetes other agencies action plan consumer purchasing trends goals accounts, or clients economic trends internal agency operations, systems, and workflows external regulatory environment competition financials sales and support